Introduction

-Accordion, also called Accordion Solitaire, is a matching-card game intended for a single person, as with most other Solitaire games.
-Accordion is unconventional from other Patience game rules, as the tableau formed in Accordion is made with very different rules.
+Accordion Solitaire, is a matching card game intended for a single person.
+It is unconventional from other Patience game rules, as the tableau formed is made with very different rules.

-Although the name Accordion does not appear until the 1950s, there is a game from 1883 called The Idle Year with rules that are almost identical, with the only difference being that Player’s moves are compelled in Idle Year.
+Although the name Accordion does not appear until the 1950s, there is a game from 1883 called The Idle Year with almost identical rules.
+The only difference is that the Player’s moves are compelled in Idle Year.

-Accordion is played using the standard Anglo-American 52 card deck.
+The game is played using the standard Anglo-American 52-card deck.
 Once the deck has been shuffled, the deal begins.

 Dealing

-As the Player deals out these cards, they are able to stop the deal in order to make any legal moves they desire, before continuing the deal.
+As the Player deals out these cards, they can stop the deal to make any legal moves they desire, before continuing the deal.
 The point of the game is to make a single stack of cards collected and placed in a specific order.
 This is known as the tableau.

 Making Moves